choria-io/website/docs/content/concepts/large_scale/_index.md

 The authentication system is therefor typically rolled out centrally on highly reliable infrastructure.
 This can be augmented with in-region or in-overlay authentication services that can be used when the Overlay is isolated, or even augmented with a more traditional certificate-only approach.
 These 2 models can co-exist on the same Choria deployment.

-For the authorization rule we support 2 models, a basic list of *agent.action* rules or a more full features Open Policy Agent based flow.
+For the authorization rule we support 2 models, a basic list of *agent.action* rules or a more full featured Open Policy Agent based flow.
 Here's the content of a JWT token using the Agent List authorization rules:

 ```json
 {